top of page

 Karen Pizarchik

-• It is exciting to be an emerging left-handed calligrapher under the direction of Cindi Kordell.
+• Beacon of Hope: It’s exciting to be an emerging left-handed calligrapher under the guidance of Cindi Kordell.
 “Beacon of Hope” is a special prayer for my friend in need who loves lighthouses.
+Medium: Watercolor, pigment marker, and sumi ink on watercolor paper.

 Yuriko Sampson